Chart Color Schemes

 Picton - Tahmoor - Buxton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Picton-Tahmoor-Buxton's population is approximately 22,013 as of Aug 2025.
-This figure represents an increase of 3,026 people since the 2021 Census, which recorded a population of 18,987.
-The change is inferred from ABS estimates of 21,476 in June 2024 and validated new addresses since then.
-The population density ratio is 115 persons per square kilometer.
-Picton-Tahmoor-Buxton's growth rate of 15.9% between the 2021 Census and Aug 2025 exceeds the state's (6.4%) and metropolitan area's rates, positioning it as a leading growth region.
-Interstate migration contributed approximately 64.8% to population gains during recent periods, with all drivers being positive factors.
+Picton-Tahmoor-Buxton's population is 22,617 as of November 2025.
+This shows an increase of 3,630 people since the 2021 Census, which reported a population of 18,987.
+The growth is inferred from ABS estimates: 21,492 in June 2024 and an additional 1,404 validated new addresses post-Census.
+This results in a density ratio of 119 persons per square kilometer.
+Picton-Tahmoor-Buxton's 19.1% growth since the 2021 Census exceeds the state's 6.7%.
+Interstate migration contributed approximately 64.8% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the area is forecasted to increase by 6,339 persons based on latest numbers, marking a total gain of 26.3% over 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area is forecasted to increase by 6,339 persons, recording a gain of 22.9% in total over the 17 years.

 Frequently Asked Questions - Population